 - Mentoring (throughout) – At the beginning of the Program, using a pairing assessment, LEEAD Scholars are matched an evaluation expert who serves as a mentor throughout the Program.
 LEEAD Mentors reinforce content learned through the online curriculum, bolster networking skills and connections, and advise Scholars in professional matters.
 Several ACE Evaluation Network Members have served as LEEAD Mentors.

 Evaluation of LEEAD

-The first two LEEAD cohorts have been evaluated using a mixed-method approach, to understand the Program’s implementation and early outcomes.
+The first several LEEAD cohorts have been evaluated using a mixed-method approach to understand the Program’s implementation and early outcomes.
 For many Scholars, LEEAD has helped to create pathways to advancing in their careers, provided professional development as an evaluator, and increased visibility for collaboration on evaluation projects.
 LEEAD Scholars are already adding to the diversity in the field of research and evaluation and improving the knowledge base to make for better science and social innovation.